Sonamjain0301/project/README.md

 Following tools for Continuous Integration

 * Git for Code Management.
-GitLab for UI tool of Git.
 * SonarQube for Code Quality
 * Sonatype Nexus for Artifact Management.
-*